 - And some trades of Crypto (not all)

-What Quran Says?
+What does Quran say?

 “Allah enlargeth livelihood for whom He will, and straiteneth (it for whom He will); and they rejoice in the life of the world, whereas the life of the world is but brief comfort as compared with the Hereafter.”
 [Quran 13, 26].